ullibniss/INNO-Networks-Engineering/INR_4th_lab_Fedorov_Alexey.md

 ## 3.1 How can you check if you have a full adjacency with your router neighbor?

-To confirm this, I need to ensure that the OSPF neighbor relationship has reached the **Full** state.
-As mentioned in task 2.5, the **Full** state signifies that OSPF routers have successfully exchanged their link-state information and are fully synchronized.
+To confirm this, I need to ensure that the OSPF neighbor relationship has reached the **"Full"** state.
+As mentioned in task 2.5, the **"Full"** state signifies that OSPF routers have successfully exchanged their link-state information and are fully synchronized.
 For instance, I checked the neighbor status on `router-4`, and the state parameter shows a value of **"Full"**.

 ![image](https://github.com/user-attachments/assets/a9da0255-88da-4352-821c-c89b99f14239)

 ## 3.2 How can you check in the routing table which networks did you receive from your neighbors?

 To check the routes received from OSPF neighbors, we use the command:

 ```bash
 /ip route print where ospf